sailakshmiv/SimpleGoApp/README.md

 Deploying the SimpleGoApp
 ---------------------------

-Clone this repo to your local machine and follow the steps below to deploy the SimpleGoApp to your server.
+Clone this repo to your local machine and follow the steps below to deploy the SimpleGoApp application to your server.

-1. Edit the distelli-manifest.yml file and replace &lt;username&gt; at the top of the file with your username from your Distelli Account
+1. Edit the distelli-manifest.yml file and replace &lt;username&gt; at the top of the file with your username from your Distelli Account.
     <i>Replace &lt;username&gt; with your username</i>
     <pre>% distelli create &lt;username&gt;/SimpleGoApp
         Creating App: SimpleGoApp